PatrickLouys/no-framework-tutorial/10-dynamic-pages.md

 }
 ```

-Then in the `FilePageReader` file add this code at the end of your `getContentBySlug` method:
+Then in the `FilePageReader` file add this code at the end of your `readBySlug` method:

 ```
 $path = "$this->pageFolder/$slug.md";